- What are direct payments?

 We can offer you help and advice about choosing your care provider.
 You can also find lists of care providers by visiting Haricare, our directory of services for Adults.

-Many people who qualify for care from Social Services can receive a direct payment.
 You may be able to get a direct payment if you have been assessed by Social Services as needing community care services.
-This includes:

-- We will work out how much it would cost to pay for services to meet your care needs, as assessed by your social worker or care manager
+- We will work out how much your personal budget is, which will pay for services to meet your care needs, as assessed by your social worker or care manager

 - We will then create a support plan showing the areas in your life that you need support with and how your direct payments are going to be used

 - You will have to sign a written agreement with us to say that you will spend the money on the services you have been assessed as needing.

 - You will then be in charge of organising your care and paying for it.
 You can either pay a care agency, or employ workers yourself

 - Workers you employ yourself are called Personal Assistants.
 You will be responsible for things such as: